exequielmoneva/exequielmoneva/README.md

 :man_technologist: I'm really into Machine learning, I enjoy my free time looking for new ideas for ML projects where I can combine the things I've learned and experiment.
 I also like to participate in competitions from pages like Kaggle and Datasource.ai.

-🌱 I’m currently a the half of my computer engineering degree.
+🌱 I’m currently at the half of my computer engineering degree.
 I'm also starting to learn and experiment with Golang.

 📫 You can always reach me through [email](mailto:exequielmoneva@gmail.com) or [LinkedIn](https://www.linkedin.com/in/exequiel-moneva/?locale=en_US)